benfielding74/apprentice-portfolio/content/posts/hack-3975/index.md

 My colleague explained how this should work and I have diagrammed it below.

-![Diagram of sns topic listening for s3 events](sns.jpg) *My diagram of how an SNS topic works, listening for events on a target then triggering a Lambda function*
+![Diagram of sns topic listening for s3 events](sns.jpg) *figure 2 My diagram of how an SNS topic works, listening for events on a target then triggering a Lambda function*

 With these changes in place we could see that proof of concept worked and the Lambda was being triggered but the Cloudwatch logs showed that it was not sending the Slack notification.
 We worked through the Terraform stack and my colleague identified that the VPC created in the Sandbox environment would not allow the Lambda to communicate out to Slack.
 This led me to talk to one of the network architects on the team who advised that all we needed to do to test was to remove the elements of the original project that set up VPC rules for the Lambda.
-I did this and managed to generate a slack notification. [^3]
+I did this and managed to generate a slack notification. [(*K18*)]({{< ref "/posts/work-mapping-table">}})
 With all of this in place within the sandbox environment I raised a request to merge my code into the main example application repository.

 My line manager picked up the merge request and identified some further actions: